Sales and Use Tax Challenges With Highly Skilled Temporary Workers: Varying States' Treatment of Professional Services

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide sales and use tax professionals with a thorough and practical guide to the sales tax issues that arise from the utilization of highly skilled temporary workers.
+This course will provide sales and use tax professionals with a thorough and practical guide to the sales tax issues that arise from the utilization of highly skilled temporary workers.
 The experienced panel will identify the various taxing schemes states are imposing on services provided by this type of temp worker, focusing on the taxation of temporary services, the taxation of the underlying service provided by the temporary worker, potential liabilities for both the provider and the buyer of those services documentation practices, and audit defense practices.

 - Evolution of temporary work